TransitApp/gtfsNodeLib/README.md

 gtfs.exportAtPath('somePathWhereYouWantToExportTheGtfs', (error) => {
   if (error) { throw error };

   // Done
 });
 ```

-## Keep in mind: synchronous loading and indexes

-This project is Transit's old GTFS implementation, using callbacks and plain objects.
-The main advantage is that
-is it light and simple to use, but it has some drawbacks.
-The two biggest ones are the indexes and the synchronous loading of tables.

 ### Indexes

 The tables are loaded and saved as Maps, to allow o(1) access using the ids.
 The routes are therefore indexed by the
 `route_id` value, which is therefore saved in `route.route_id` but also as an index.

 **This indexing is not automatically kept up to date.**